Rick Borotsik: Member of the provincial legislature

 Stuart Murray announced his resignation as leader of the Progressive Conservative Party of Manitoba in 2005.
 Some considered Borotsik as a possible replacement, but he quickly ruled himself out as a candidate.
 In June 2006, however, he announced that he would run for the party in the next provincial campaign.

 He was narrowly elected in the 2007 election, defeating New Democratic Party cabinet minister Scott Smith by 56 votes in Brandon West.
 Borotsik provoked some controversy when he announced that he favoured an end to Manitoba's tuition freeze; the party's official policy was to keep the freeze in place.

 The New Democratic Party was re-elected to a third consecutive majority government in the 2007 election, and Borotsik entered the legislature as a member of the Official Opposition.
-In September 2007, he was appointed to the high-profile position of Finance Critic.
+In September 2007, party leader Hugh McFadyen appointed him to the high-profile position of Finance Critic.
 Later in the year, he described Manitoba's increasing debt as an economic danger signal.

+Borotsik was not a candidate in the 2011 Manitoba general election.

 Electoral record

-Note: Reports in the Winnipeg Free Press newspaper do not indicate if Borotsik was elected in Ward Three or Ward Four in the 1980 election.
+Note: Reports in the Winnipeg Free Press newspaper do not indicate if Borotsik was elected in Ward Three or Ward Four in the 1980 Brandon election.
 In the absence of evidence to the contrary, this article assumes the former.